How to Cut Curtain Bangs

 The star-studded muses of the 70s put curtain bangs and other iconic hair trends on the map.
-Curtain bangs are a trend that’s been weaving in and out of popularity for some time.
-It’s a timeless look worn by beauty icons like Brigitte Bardot and Gabrielle Union.
+It’s a timeless look worn by beauty icons like Brigitte Bardot and Gabrielle Union, and it continues to be one of the most requested face-framing bangs styles in 2026.
 Even Ariana Grande sported curtain bangs, a departure from her slicked-back, lustrous, and long ponytail.

-Ditching traditional bangs for curtain bangs will level up a lackluster hair game, no matter the hair type.
-Whether the length of your hair is short or long, a good stylist (or a great tutorial) can transform your look.
-If you’re looking for a softer, feathered rendition of the typically heavier curtain bangs, you can opt for wispy bangs.
+Whether your hair is short or long, a good stylist (or a great tutorial) can transform your look with curtain bangs.
+If you’re looking for a softer, feathered variation, you can opt for wispy bangs instead.

-This step-by-step tutorial allows you to create the perfect face-framing curtain bangs that distill a seemingly complex cut into manageable steps.
+This step-by-step tutorial shows you how to cut curtain bangs at home, breaking a seemingly complex cut into manageable steps.

 What Are Curtain Bangs?

-Curtain bangs look like they sound––shorter in the middle of the forehead and longer on the sides, draped around the face.
-Most stylists would argue that they are the perfect bang, with longer, side-swept bangs as a second contender.
+Curtain bangs are shorter in the middle of the forehead and longer on the sides, draped around the face like a curtain.
+Most stylists would argue that they are the most flattering bang style, with longer, side-swept bangs as a close second.

 Here’s what you’ll need: